davidmeadejr/github-curriculum-vitae/README.md

 Adaptive and versatile, with over 4.5 and 1+ years of technical experience in FinTech and web3.
 Having worked for two web3 start-ups helping build metaverse and DeFi products.
 I have delivered consistently excellent results for start-ups and established, globally operating corporates.
 Well-qualified and a life-long builder who enjoys building things people want but they do not know how to get.
 See project <a href="https://github.com/davidmeadejr/divvy-app"> Divvy</a>.
 A bill-splitting iOS app where I learned React Native in less than 2 weeks to build out the front-end.
 Which was demoed to over 80 attendees at the Makers Academy final project demo day.

 I also enjoy building with like-minded individuals.
 So you can often find me participating in hackathons.
-Most notably, beeing selected as one of 30 out of over 100+ applicants.
-As one of the best and brightest underrepresented minds in the United Kingdom.
-To solve tech challenges at Google’s London Headquarters in October 2022.
+Most notably, in 2022 where I was selected as one of 30 out of over 100+ applicants by Google.
+As one of the UK's best and brightest underrepresented thinkers to participate in a data themed hackathon.
+Where I co-founded Nudgewell, a personalised money saving and wellness app for homeowners and housemates.
+Where I created the initial screens and routing using React Native.
+Along with the functionality for interacting with the apps Python and Django built backend.

 <!-- **👣 Footprints**